 Under limited circumstances, the court may submit a disposition to the DDS and indicate that zero points should be assessed and reduce the base fine by 20% for a traffic offense.
 The use of the zero points order will avoid the assessment of points or a license suspension that is imposed based upon the assessment of points.
 It will not avoid a license suspension for an offense that specifically triggers a mandatory suspension.

 If you have questions about DUI charges, Zero Points or other serious traffic offenses, contact our office.
-DUI Defense Attorney Vic Wiegand has been successfully fighting for his client’s right in cases like these for many years.
+DUI defense lawyer Vic Wiegand has been successfully defending clients against DUI charges in Forsyth County for over 25 years.

 I consider trial by jury as the only anchor ever yet imaged by man, by which a government can be held to the principles of its constitution.